arrowBook fun things to do on the Riviera!

 By Bus

-Ligne d'Azur runs bus 81 from the Gare Routiere in Nice to Villefranche.
-Another possibility is the bus 100 from Mention to Nice which stops at Villefranche.
+Buses 15 from the Promenade des Arts and 80 run from Nice to Villefranche-sur-Mer.
+The best choice for frequency is bus 607 from Nice to Menton which stops at the Octroi bus stop in Villefranche.
 See more on travelling the French Riviera by bus.

 Tourist Information